Kasami code

-Kasami sequences are binary sequences of length 2^{N}−1 where N is an even integer.
+Kasami sequences, named after Japanese information theorist Tadao Kasami, are binary sequences of length 2^{N}−1 where N is an even integer.
 Kasami sequences have good cross-correlation values approaching the Welch lower bound.
+They are used as low-correlation spreading sequences in spread-spectrum communication systems.
 There are two classes of Kasami sequences—the small set and the large set.

 Kasami Set

 The process of generating a Kasami sequence is initiated by generating a maximum length sequence a(n), where n = 1…2^{N}−1.
 Maximum length sequences are periodic sequences with a period of exactly 2^{N}−1.
 Next, a secondary sequence is derived from the initial sequence via cyclic decimation sampling as b(n) = a(q ⋅ n), where q = 2^{N/2}+1.
 Modified sequences are then formed by adding a(n) and cyclically time shifted versions of b(n) using modulo-two arithmetic, which is also termed the exclusive or (xor) operation.
 Computing modified sequences from all 2^{N/2} unique time shifts of b(n) forms the Kasami set of code sequences.